The D-topology for diffeological spaces: Background on diffeological spaces

 Given two diffeological spaces $X$ and $Y$, the set of maps $\{U \ra C^\infty(X,Y) \mid U \times X \ra Y$ is smooth$\}$ forms a diffeology on $C^\infty(X,Y)$.
 We call it the \dfn{functional diffeology} on $C^\infty(X,Y)$, and we always equip hom-sets with the functional diffeology.
 Furthermore, for each diffeological space $Y$, $\blank \times Y:\Diff \rightleftharpoons \Diff :C^\infty(Y,\blank)$ is an adjoint pair.

 A smooth manifold of dimension $n$ is formed by gluing together some open subsets of $\R^n$ via diffeomorphisms.
 A diffeological space is also formed by gluing together open subsets of $\R^n$ (with the standard diffeology) via smooth maps, possibly for all $n \in \N$.
-To be precise, let's introduce the following concept:
+To make this precise, we introduce the following concept:

 Let $\DS$ be the category with objects all open subsets of $\R^n$ for all $n \in \N$ and morphisms the smooth maps between them.
 Given a diffeological space $X$, we define $\DS/X$ to be the category with objects all plots of $X$ and morphisms the commutative triangles